konstapoulos/ansible-role-kind/README.md

 ## Role Variables

-With default values role will instanciate a 4 node cluster using latest kind release and image.
+With default values role will instantiate a 4 node cluster using latest kind release and image.
 The following is the list of user serviceable variables

 | Parameter              |        Default | Type    | Required  | Description                                                                        |
 | :--------------------- | -------------: | :------ | :-------- | ---------------------------------------------------------------------------------- |